metafacture/metafacture-documentation/Framework-User-Guide.md

 > [!NOTE]
 >Relevant for Java developers.
 For using metafacture without Java Code see the [FLUX user guide](/Flux-User-Guide.md).

 This page explains how to create a Metafacture objects and how to assemble them to form a processing pipeline.
-We use as an example a simple pipeline containing a Metamorph instance.
+We use as an example a simple pipeline containing a Metafix instance.

 ## Building a Flow